 Engagement Rings For Small Fingers March 27, 2018 – Posted in: Jewelry Blog

-Of course, with shorter fingers, a thinner band will usually be your best option.
+With shorter fingers, a thinner band will usually be your best option.
 Too thick and it might start to look like it’s about to entirely fill the space between the knuckles.
 A thinner band often provides the illusion of extra length, simply by not taking up too much space along the finger.